bcgov/shinywqbench/inst/extdata/user.md

 - Once a chemical has been selected, hit the Run button.
   - A loading screen may appear telling you the app is processing your request.
   - Chemicals with more data will take longer to load, be patient.
-- If the chemical has an approved BC Water Quality Guideline associated with it, a pop up box will appear and provide a link to the [BC Water Quality Guideline Look-up App](https://www2.gov.bc.ca/gov/content/environment/air-land-water/water/water-quality/water-quality-guidelines/approved-water-quality-guidelines).
 - If the chemical is not found in the data set, a pop up box will appear and say "The chemical you selected cannot be found in the database."
+- If required you can add your own data to the app.
+  - Download the template.
+  - Fill in the template with your data.
+    - See the [Data Definitions](#data-definitions) section for descriptions of the columns.
+  - Hit the Add button.
+    - If the data is in the wrong format a pop up box provding information on why the data was not accepted will appear.
+    - Correct the data and try again.

 ### Step 2: Edit Data